 - Asynchronous learning allows students to study whenever and wherever they want.
 While there are deadlines for assignments and assessments, there is no set time to log in and review course materials.

 Most online colleges use asynchronous learning, particularly at the undergraduate level.
 But some may still have a few synchronous requirements.
 Check to make sure you fully understand the program you're considering and whether its requirements fit your schedule.

 There is no right or wrong choice when it comes to which program you pick.
 Your decision will rest largely on your course of study, schedule and personal preferences.
-Spend some time now weighing these options before wasting time (and money) later by applying to a school that does not match your interests or plans.
+You may want to spend some time weighing these options so that you are less likely to waste time (and money) later by applying to a school that does not match your interests or plans.

 What's Included in a College Application

-Now it's time to actually work on your college applications.
-The process can vary slightly depending on whether you're applying to a fully online college or to an online program at a traditional school.
+The process of working on your college applications can vary slightly depending on whether you're applying to a fully online college or to an online program at a traditional school.